madsaune/ps-deg16-lunchmenu/README.md

-# ps-deg16-lunchmenu
+# Fetch lunchmenu for DEG16 with Powershell
-Fetch public lunchmenu for DEG16
+This script fetches the lunchmenu for DEG16.
+By default it will fetch todays menu.
+By using parameter `-All` you can fetch the menu for the whole week.